 Our competitors may seek to market generic versions of XHANCE or any other product for which we obtain approval by submitting ANDAs to the FDA or new products that use our approved products as the RLD, in each case where our competitors claim that our patents are invalid, unenforceable or not infringed.
 Alternatively, our competitors may seek approval to market their own products that are the same as, similar to or otherwise competitive with XHANCE and any future product candidates we may develop.
 In these circumstances, we may need to defend or assert our patents, by means including filing lawsuits alleging patent infringement requiring us to engage in complex, lengthy and costly litigation or other proceedings.
 In any of these types of proceedings, a court or government agency with jurisdiction may find our patents invalid, unenforceable or not infringed.
 We may also fail to identify patentable aspects of our research and development before it is too late to obtain patent protection.
 Even if we have valid and enforceable patents, these patents still may not provide protection against competing products or processes sufficient to achieve our business objectives.
 Furthermore, as our issued patents expire, the risk that competitors may be able to circumvent our remaining patents by developing similar or alternate technologies or products in a non-infringing manner is increased.
-Five device and method of use patents previously listed in the FDA's Orange Book for XHANCE have expired.
-These patents covered certain aspects of our exhalation deliver system technology utilized by XHANCE.
+Two of our 13 remaining patents listed in the FDA's Orange Book for XHANCE are set to expire from 2023 to 2025.
+These patents cover certain aspects of our exhalation deliver system technology utilized by XHANCE.